datanav/docs/key-benefits.rst

 **How it works:**

-Sesam supports continuously evolving global properties in the multi-schema datastore, so that canonical models can emerge over time, and any standardized data model can be implemented independently and be stored in a single object.
+Sesam supports continuously evolving global properties in the multi-schema data store, so that canonical models can emerge over time, and any standardized data model can be implemented independently and be stored in a single object.

 When all source properties and global properties are available as a single composite object, the cost and time of acquiring data and transforming the data into a target system in its native schema is heavily reduced.